sourcecodecheck/PinballLizard/README.md

 ## Deployment

-To get the game running on your phone, you’ll first need to clone the project from GitHub.
+To get the game running on your Android phone right away, download and install the [APK file](https://66762pinballlizard.blob.core.windows.net/pinballlizard/PinballLizard.apk).
+To get the game on your iOS phone, you’ll first need to clone the project from GitHub.
 From there, you’ll need to build the game to your mobile device through Unity.
-Instructions for this can be found in Unity’s documentation for building on [Android](https://unity3d.com/learn/tutorials/topics/mobile-touch/building-your-unity-game-android-device-testing?playlist=17138) and [iOS](https://unity3d.com/learn/tutorials/topics/mobile-touch/building-your-unity-game-ios-device-testing?playlist=17138).
+Instructions for this can be found in Unity’s documentation for building on [iOS](https://unity3d.com/learn/tutorials/topics/mobile-touch/building-your-unity-game-ios-device-testing?playlist=17138).

 To play the game, you'll need to set up the backend through Azure PlayFab.
 We've created a [setup wizard](Deployment) to help.
 Follow the instructions in the setup wizard to configure with PlayFab.